-The revenue generated from operation of Italian-style restaurant increased by approximately HK\$30.5 million, or approximately 274.8%, from approximately HK\$11.1 million for the year ended 31 December 2017 to approximately HK\$41.6 million for the year ended 31 December 2018.
-Such increase was attributable to the fact that Paper Moon Restaurant, which operated for only approximately 3.3 months during 2017 and for 12 months during 2018 respectively.
+The revenue generated from operation of Italian-style restaurant increased by approximately HK\$3.2 million, or approximately 8.1%, from approximately HK\$39.3 million for the year ended 31 December 2019 to approximately HK\$42.5 million for the year ended 31 December 2020.
+The increase in revenue was partly contributed by the new outside dining areas offered by the restaurant when the relevant licence was granted during the year, while the impact of which has been partially offset by the adverse impacts brought by COVID-19.